-We're in the home stretch with less than $2 million to raise for the much needed and long awaited Wellness and Recreation Center!
+We're in the home stretch of our campaign for the much needed and long awaited Wellness and Recreation Center!

 This is the largest single capital project in the school's history and we need your help to reach our $18.5 million goal.
-Be sure to check out the challenges in place that could double or triple the impact of your gift.
 Step up and make a gift today!

 All In For Ambrose

 Support the Campaign

 Help us reach our goal of $18.5 million

 News and Events